-- The first film of The Mummy Trilogy doesn't seem to mention Ardeth Bay's name anywhere.
+- The Mummy (1999) doesn't seem to mention Ardeth Bay's name anywhere.
 His first speaking scene in the sequel comes complete with two characters greeting him by name, as if to make sure you know what it is.

 - The terrible lighting and sound quality of Ax 'Em makes it impossible to figure out who anyone is, which isn't helped by the fact that some major characters die offscreen and others seem to die onscreen multiple times.